DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentOutputs.md

 ## Saved Models

-For all model types (AE, AEC, scMEDAL-FE, scMEDAL-FEC, scMEDAL-RE, and MEC), the following structure is used.
-However, note that for the MEC model, we also save a DFFN classifier model that we generally do not use in favor of a random forest model to reduce overfitting.
+For all model types (AE, AEC, scMEDAL-FE, scMEDAL-FEC, scMEDAL-RE), the following structure is used.

 ```markdown
 outputs/